powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 Resulting flows at the boundary line terminal all follow the same passive-sign convention, either for the injection part or for the generation part.

 Boundary lines are key objects for merging networks.
-Merging will be described soon [here](TODO).
+Merging is described in [Working with subnetworks](../grid_features/working_with_subnetworks.md#merging-networks).

 **Characteristics**